 - Be positive, patient and prayerful.
 This connects us with others.
 We may never see our friends believe as we do, but we can still be a positive influence in their lives.

 - Open your heart and home to others.
 Hospitable people make the world a smaller place.
-Read "Rethink your couch: a new spin on missions and hospitality” for some great ideas on how to make this work in your life.

 - Never speak evil or negatively of others.
 “Bless and curse not.”